Thykp/GovTech-OA/README.md

 - The API adheres to REST principles and uses JSON responses.

 ## Personal thoughts and reflection
-I was inspired to do something similar that I had done from my past project at SMU .Hack HEAP where I also used a Node, Express and Supabase stack for a MVC Backend.
+I was inspired to do something similar that I had done from my past project at SMU .Hack HEAP (which you had guided me) where I also used a Node, Express and Supabase stack for a MVC Backend.
 I Chose to use this architecture as it is easily scalable and very easy to read and onboard for new developers.
 <br>
 The Frontend would call an API Endpoint which is routed via the /api/index.js file which then routes the api to the correct folder (in this case /api/student).
 Once in the /student route, it calls upon the API Endpoint and then calls the async function in the Models folder /model/student.js.
 <br>